Advancing Molecular Graph-Text Pre-training via Fine-grained Alignment: Conclusions

 In this paper, we reveal that fine-grained motif-level knowledge is crucial for molecular representation learning.
 We propose FineMolTex to jointly learn both coarse- and fine-grained knowledge through a contrastive alignment task and a masked multimodal learning task, respectively.
-By masking the fine-grained tokens and predicting their labels using tokens from the other modality, we can effectively learn fine-grained alignment between motifs and words.
+By selectively masking the important motif/word tokens and predicting their labels using tokens from the other modality, we can effectively learn fine-grained alignment between motifs and words.
 Experimental results on three downstream tasks and two case studies demonstrate the effectiveness of FineMolTex.

-\textbf{Limitations.} Despite the promising results of FineMolTex, the molecular graph-text dataset is small in scale, hindering the cross-modal understanding.
-To overcome the limitation, we plan to seek more high-quality texts closely related to molecular graphs or devise an approach to align the embedding spaces of molecular graphs and texts without paired data.

-\textbf{Broader Impact.} We demonstrate the importance of capturing fine-grained motif-level knowledge through diverse downstream tasks.
-Consequently, our research has the potential to contribute to the development of a foundation model for various chemical and biomedical applications, paving a promising way for key scientific inquiries, including drug discovery, molecular reaction prediction, and molecular property prediction.
+\begin{acks} This work is supported in part by the National Natural Science Foundation of China (No. 62192784, U22B2038, 62472329).
+This research is also supported by the Ministry of Education, Singapore under its Academic Research Fund (AcRF) Tier 1 grant (22-SIS-SMU-054).
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of the Ministry of Education, Singapore. \end{acks}